OtleyMakerSpace/oms-display/README.md

 **handle-bank-holidays** (true/false): Whether to account for bank holidays on Mondays.
 If this is true, Mondays are treated as Wharfedale Men's Shed days only if it is not a bank holiday.
 If false, all Mondays are Wharfedale Men's Shed days.

+**enable-repair-cafe** : Whether to show the Repair Café images on the last Sunday of the month.
+Set this to false if we are not doing a Repair Café this month.

-**oms-images-folder**: The folder where the Otley Maker Space images are stored.
-Ensure that only image files are in here.
-The images in this folder will be displayed in the order of their filenames (sorted alphabetically).
+**images-folder**: The base folder where the images are stored.
+Contains subfolders for the various image themes.

+**override-theme**: Use this to override the daily theme for testing porposes.
+Leave blank for normal functionality.

+**oms-theme**: The theme and subfolder name for Otley Maker Space images.

-**wms-images-folder**: The folder where the Wharfedale Men's Shed images are stored.
+**wms-theme**: The theme and subfolder name for Wharfedale Men's Shed images.

+**repair-cafe-theme**: The theme and subfolder name for Repair Café images.

 The `[mqtt]` section contains MQTT-specific settings: